• Home

 by Sarah

-I hardly have had any wiggle room for the last couple days.
+I hardly have had any wiggle room for the last couple days because it was such a busy week.
 On Monday I had to sing at a concert, but that started 15 minutes after my jazz lessons.
 So I had to wear stage makeup to jazz.
 Also, we had a hard time finding the place I needed to be.
 On Tuesday was my talent show audition, which was an hour after school and an hour before my ballet class (you can probably tell I like dance.)
 I also had to do college stuff.
 Today I had to print off pictures in the school computer lab with another boy.
 It was the end of the day and he rode the bus so I said I would print off his pictures and mine so he would make it to the bus in time.
 So I did that, then had to run back to the classroom, pack up, and leave.
 As soon as I got home I had to get ready for my TV interview, and I had to read my college textbook (I still haven't finished the chapter yet) and after that I had to quickly eat dinner then bolt to swimming (I was a titch late.)
-After swimming I always stay a little while for diving … [Read more...]
+After … [Read more...]

 Filed Under: Sarah Says Tagged With: balance